davidegat/Lotus123-on-reMarkable/README.md

 <br><br>
 <h2>DISCLAIMER</h2>
 Still a work in progress!<br><br>
 Everything is published 'as-is', no responsability taken.
-Some steps may be different from a box to another, please take this as a general, not precise or detailed guide.<br><br>
+Some steps may be different from a box to another, please take this as a general, not precise or detailed guide.

 <h2>BACKGROUND</h2>
 As a reMarkable user I always wanted to get some useful apps to expand my possibilites, a spreadsheet is much needed in my teacher job.
 Unfortunately there is no native app for that, except for some linux apps like SC, which I don't want to get crazy to compile on my rM.
 But what about emulating DOS and getting back to the old good 90's software, that taught excel to be what it is now? :)<br>